Denvar94/group-4-practical/README.md

 One suggestion was using D3 (http://d3js.org/), not something I have ever done.

 There are about a million different ways though (http://www.creativebloq.com/design-tools/data-visualization-712402)

+# File list and explanations

+"1994-2013 EOY SP500 Snapshots.xlsx" - list of constituents of the SP500 at year end
+for years 1994-2014

+##CIK subfolder
+"removeDuplicates.py" - removes duplicate names from a list.
+So if the list was "a,a,b,c,d" it would output "a,b,c,d".
+Some formatting is required to clean the output.

+"sp500_all94" - all constituents back to 94, needs duplicates removed

+"sp500_historical_to2000" - all constituents back to 2000

+"companies with cik.csv" - an initial (incomplete) list of companies with CIK's

+"company...idx" - index files from the SEC matching up company names with CIK's

+"idxDownloader.py" - incomplete scraper to scrape more idx files off of the SEC server

+"cikScraper.sh" - given a specified input list of companies, matches up companies to CIK uses the index files to try and perform matching. is somewhat successful.

+"sp500_94_ciks.csv" - is the output of Company names with CIKs but it is only 60% complete.